spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 # Install Palette VerteX on VMware vSphere

-You install Palette VerteX using a Command Line Interface (CLI) that guides you for details to create a configuration file and a three-node enterprise cluster for high availability (HA) with the following resources:
+You install Palette VerteX using the Palette Command Line Interface (CLI) that guides you for details to create a configuration file and a three-node enterprise cluster for high availability (HA) with the following resources:

 - 6 vCPU
 - 12 GB memory
 - 70 GB storage

-You can invoke the installer on any Linux x86-64 system with the docker daemon installed and connectivity to the Palette console and the VMware vSphere where Palette VerteX will be deployed.
+You can invoke the Palette CLI on any Linux x86-64 system with the docker daemon installed and connectivity to the Palette console and the VMware vSphere where Palette VerteX will be deployed.

 # Prerequisites